AI Voice Agents in Healthcare Market: 2026, 37.9% CAGR

 Clinical Documentation

 Another huge area is clinical documentation.
 AI scribes can listen to doctor patient conversations and automatically generate clinical notes.
 This technology, known as ambient clinical intelligence, significantly reduces the time clinicians spend on paperwork, helping to combat burnout.
-In 2024, clinical documentation was the largest revenue segment for voice AI, showing just how valuable this application is.
+In 2024, clinical documentation was a large revenue segment for voice AI, showing just how valuable this application is.

 Triage and Patient Outreach